-The existing buildings on the site are in the process of being upgraded to meet the specification of a modern prison.
 There are 7 individual accommodation blocks, mostly of post war construction, comprising of predominantly double occupancy cells and a Segregation Unit.
 HMP Kennet also has a Healthcare centre staffed by Healthcare professionals from Liverpool Community Health.
 The regime is enhanced with the provision of workshops, education department, library, chapel, gymnasium and evening & weekend visits.

 Domestic visits take place each evening, Monday to Friday and during weekend afternoons.

 The site and surrounding area was known locally as Kennet Heath, so understandably the name Kennet was adopted for the prison.

 Tel: 0151 213 3000

 Operational capacity: 342 as of 7 June 2013

 Accommodation: 7 single storey single accommodation units, occupancy 30 to 67 offender placements per unit, comprising of predominantly double occupancy cells, with integral sanitation, showers on all landings, purpose built Serveries, association facilities and an additional Segregation Unit.
 There is no Vulnerable Prisoner Unit.